raspberrypilearning/turtle-tracker/en/step_2.md

 --- /task ---

 --- task ---
-If you don't see the grid backdrop, you can click on the 'grid/map button' in the top left corner until you see it:
+If you don't see the grid backdrop, you can click on the 'grid/map button' in the top left corner of the Stage until you see it:

 ![Stage showing map with button highlighted](images/grid-backdrop.png)